 These hyperpigmentation spots often resemble freckles in shape and size.
 Liver spots can be light brown, dark brown, or black, and appear as oval-shaped spots on the skin.
 These markings are completely flat and painless, and most often appear on the face, shoulders, and forearms.
 In other words, areas of the body that experience the most sun exposure.

 Freckles generally appear at birth or shortly after.
 Age spots develop at any time in life, which helps set them apart from natural markings.
-If you are concerned about a spot on the skin, talk to your dermatologist.
+If you are concerned about a spot on the skin, or want to pursue liver spot treatment Rockford patients are encouraged to talk to their dermatologist.

 You are invited to book a treatment at Pryor Health where we offer a full range of Surgical, Medspa and Wellness services to take years off of your appearance.
 We are known for our results and care of our patients.